Writing

 ‘The Songtree’ isn't just a blasting declaration of literary revolution, it is proof of blessed victory!

-It overcomes a destructive and outworn reality by blurring and transgressing the reality-fiction line.
-And it crystallises the creative soul-revolutionary spirit of Jazz, infusing it into every page.
+Its social significance is in its overcoming of a destructive and outworn reality by overturning and transgressing the reality-fiction line.
+And in its crystallising the creative soul-revolutionary spirit of Jazz and Reggae, infusing it into every page to explore some positive and exciting new realities at hand for us now.

 Remi wrote ‘The Songtree’ to be ‘once read, twice recommended’.
 So buy it.
 Read it.
 Hear it.
 Feel it.
 Dig it.
-And then, if you feel it’s ‘move-over-James-Baldwin’ or ‘scooch-up-Mumbo-Jumbo’, it’s for you to holler and pass it on.
+And then if you feel it’s ‘budge-up-Ishmael-Reed’ or ‘scooch-over-Thomas-Pynchon’ or even ‘shift-along-James- Baldwin’ it’s for you to holler and pass it on.
 No corporate machines here.
 We are the change we need.